 monday.listen

-You can use the monday.listen software development kit (SDK) method to create a listener that allows subscribing to certain types of client-side events.
+You can use monday.listen to create a listener that allows subscribing to certain types of client-side events.

 Parameters